zee-nguyen/Stanford_Machine_Learning/Week 6/W6-quiz.md

 - [X] Try using a smaller set of features.
 - [X] Get more training examples.
 - [ ] Try adding polynomial features.

+**Explanation**: The hypothesis likely suffers from high variance (low error on training set but large errors on new data), so getting more training examples or using a smaller set of features will likely help.

 ## 3